 It's Romans 7:24-25, and the Greek word there is not 'soul' but the body (ie, his physical being) which, of course, is mortal and tends to go against God by its very nature.
 The chapter says nothing at all about Satanic strongholds built by demons.
 It's simply not there, and your teachers do you a disservice if they're teaching you that it is.

 The devil can speak temptations to anyone -- including Jesus.
 But when Jesus was tempted, He spurned it.
-The devil can whisper (or even yell) temptations to you or any Christian.
-That's not 'oppression', that's 'life'.
+The devil can whisper or yell temptations to you or any Christian.
+That's not 'oppression', that's life.
 And anyone, even the best and most Christlike of us, can and sometimes will listen.
 We follow Christ when we spurn it -- but we do not always follow Christ.
 (That was Paul's point in Romans 7.)
-Talk of being 'oppressed' and on 'open oppression ground' border on superstition, and give the devil more than his due.
+All talk about 'demonic oppression' or being on 'open oppression ground' is superstition or magic.
+It gives the devil more than his due.
+This sort of spiritual warfare teaching is seriously destructive, because it gives us an excuse not to love others.
+Jesus allowed us no excuses.
 The devil can claim someone all he wants to, but he has no actual power to take someone for his own.
-The spiritually oppressed are the ones who, for whatever perceived gain or pleasure or addiction or spiritual laziness, or from quitting on God, give themselves over to Satan's whispers, and the oppression ends when they stop doing so.
+The spiritually oppressed are the ones who give themselves over to Satan's whispers.
+There are many excuses for it: perceived gain, pleasure, low self-worth, addiction, spiritual laziness, or quitting on God.
+The oppression ends when they stop listening to the whispers.
 The rest of us, Christian or otherwise, are just living.

 A transcription of a question from a meeting: